Every once in awhile we come across spell ingredients that are difficult to obtain. Here are some common examples and solutions:

 Depending on how the spell is written you may need to change the words around.
 Oil for herb, herb for oil, smoke etc. You can also just state the correspondence.
 For example “with essence of rose…”

 Another difficult item to find are certain types of gemstones.
 Some are very expensive and others are elusive.
 Check out your local “rock shop”.
 Many cities have them and you can buy stones pretty cheaply.
-I also find tons of cool stones at the Toronto exhibition.
-Last year I got 6 moss agates for $5!
+I also find tons of cool stones at the CNE in Toronto.
+You can also purchase stone chips which are less expensive.
 In a pinch you can substitute herbs with the same properties in place of the stone.

 How resourceful are you?
 Leave a comment of your best and most inventive substitutions!